hokkaido/e2e-testing-with-protractor/README.md

 This is an area that is notoriously difficult or even outright impossible to test with traditional methods such as unit tests and simple mocks.
 A database can fail, an external service can return an invalid result and a new browser version might have introduced a simple bug that we didn't know about when we initially wrote our code.

 This is where end-to-end testing comes into play.
 We want to test our application as a whole and make sure that it works as expected.
-We want to test our entire application, starting from the user interface down to individual subsystems, backend and external services.
+We want to test the entire application, starting from the user interface down to the individual subsystems, such as the backend or external services.

-It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing can help tremendously when developing complex web applications.
+It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing can help tremendously when developing a complex web application.

 ##Enter Protractor
 Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as Selenium, Node.js and Jasmine and makes writing tests a breeze.

-With Protractor we can write tests that run inside an actual browser, against an existing website.
+With Protractor we can write automated tests that run inside an actual browser, against an existing website.
+Thus, we can easily test whether a page works as expected.

 If you already know Selenium and Jasmine, getting started with Protractor should be pretty straight forward.

 ##Installation
+Protractor requires Node.js, Selenium and a testing framework such as Jasmine to be installed on your computer.
+The official docs provide a good starting point.
+You can find more about the installation process [here](http://angular.github.io/protractor/#/).

 ##Writing a simple test
-Protractor expects your tests to be written in so-called spec files.
+Protractor expects your tests to be written in so-called *spec files*.
 Spec is simply another word for test.
-These spec files are written using the syntax of your test framework, and the Protractor API.
+These spec files are written using the syntax of your test framework, and the [Protractor API](http://angular.github.io/protractor/#/api).
 Out of the hood, Protractor uses [Jasmine](http://jasmine.github.io/1.3/introduction.html), but it also has tentative support for [Mocha](http://mochajs.org) and [Cucumber](http://cukes.info).

 Let's assume we want to test whether a login page displays an error message if we do not fill in the password field.
 In protractor, we'd create a spec file (`login_spec.js`) for it that might look like this: